 One reason why good sleep is so vital is because that is when the immune system does the majority of its work.
 As cortisol drops at night, we enter into rest and recovery, physical repair and psychic regeneration, and immune cells become more active.
 Our immune system will function optimally if we to go to sleep by 10 p.m: Physical repair takes place between 10 p.m. to 2 a.m. when immune cells patrol our bodies, eliminating cancer cells, bacteria, viruses and other harmful agents.
 If your circadian rhythm is disrupted and cortisol is elevated at night, this immune function is compromised, and you probably aren’t getting restful sleep.
 You may feel run down or susceptible to illness.

 - Make sure your bedroom is as uncluttered as possible, is the proper temperature, and is very dark at night.
 Your body produces the important antioxidant melatonin at night, and production is stimulated by darkness.
 This is one reason why people who work the night shift have higher rates of cancer than those with regular schedules.

 When clients come to me with sleep disturbances, I give them the adrenal stress hormone saliva test to assess cortisol levels.
 If you have high cortisol at night, you’re not going to sleep well, or at all.
 Also, low progesterone in women can affect sleep; some women notice they don’t sleep as well later on in their cycles.
 It is easy to correct hormonal imbalances with bio-identical hormones once I know the results, and people often see improvements right away.

 Finally, it doesn’t hurt to have a good quality mattress.
-Organic bedding is all the rage right not and for good reason: some folks are so chemically sensitive that chemicals used for mattress processing can affect them.
+Organic bedding is all the rage right now and for good reason: some folks are so chemically sensitive that chemicals used for mattress processing can affect them.

 LIKE WHAT YOU'VE READ?

-Subscribe and get my FREE Guide, 3 Steps to Heal Your Thyroid, plus my newsletter with the latest posts, special offers and health tips, too!
+Subscribe and get my FREE guide, 7 Ways to Beat the Bloat, plus my newsletter with exclusive offers, recipes, health tips, and treats!